FedericoCinus/WoMG/README.md

 We propose a model for the synthetic generation of information cascades in social media.
 In our model the information “memes” propagating in the social network are characterized by a probability distribution in a topic space, accompanied by a textual description, i.e., a bag of keywords coherent with the topic distribution.
 Similarly, every person is described by a vector of interests defined over the same topic space.
 Information cascades are governed by the topic of the meme, its level of virality, the interests of each person, community pressure, and social influence.

-This repository provides a reference implementation of *WoMG* as described in the:<br>
+This repository provides a reference implementation of *WoMG* as described in:<br>
 > Generating realistic interest-driven information cascades.<br>
 > Federico Cinus, Francesco Bonchi, André Panisson, Corrado Monti.<br>
 > <Insert paper link>